-TEXSOM – A name synonymous amongst wine-centric layman, master sommeliers (MS), masters of wine (MW), and certified wine educators alike.
-It’s “THE” answer to the burning question of where on earth you taste one-of-a-kind wines spanning five decades from a single country, albeit South Africa.
+TexSom – the name synonymous amongst wine-centric layman, master sommeliers (MS), masters of wine (MW), and certified wine educators alike, is “THE” answer to the burning question – an exclusive and rare opportunity to taste one-of-a-kind wines spanning five decades from a single country, albeit South Africa.

-Sure you have known wines from France, Italy, Spain, and even Georgia, but South Africa, the country known for its wildlife parks and Mandela, is also, known for viticulture.
+Sure you have known wines from France, Italy, Spain, and even Georgia, but did you know South Africa, the country known for its wildlife parks and Mandela, is also, known for viticulture?

 To understand how far SA’s wine culture has evolved let’s take a look back at its colorful yet challenging past: